rschramm9/MOTUS_KIOSK/documentation/1_START_HERE.md

 Do you have a name in mind?
 Use whatever you like (*except no spaces or special characters -  underscore should be OK*).
 I strongly suggest you keep it short.
 Long names may cause you headaches later on.
 I will use the name "customkiosk" here for documentation purposes.

 **9.1** Decide where to keep your content.
 It can be anywhere however there are a couple obvious choices.
-The goal is to separate your customized site-dependent code from the repository code.
+The goal is to separate your customized site-dependent kiosk code from the repository code.

 1. Best practice is someplace outside of the repository project such as the user's "Documents" folder. eg  C:/Users/MOTUS_USER/Documents.

    - This keeps good separation and protection of your customized content from the files that came from the repository.
+   - This separtion greatly simplifies updates and bug fixes to the core kiosk code without affecting your personal kiosk content.
-   - It has advantages if you want to use a code repository like github to maintain your content.
+   - It has advantages if you want to use a code repository like github to maintain your personal kiosk content.

-2. Or you may prefer to add it to the MOTUS_KIOSK/kiosks folder (along side where DEFAULT lives).
+2. You may prefer to add it to the MOTUS_KIOSK/kiosks folder (along side where DEFAULT lives).

-   - This is convient as you develop quickly using the IDE.
+   - This is convient if you are modifying the core kiosk R code using the IDE (something most users should not need to do).
-   - It is somewhat messy to maintain if you intend to add your content to your own it to a github repository.
+   - It is discouraged as it can make installing updates and bug fixes etc more difficult.

-   *I will assume in this documentation that you will use location 1* (C:/Users/MOTUS_USER/Documents)
+   *I will assume in this documentation that you will use option 1*  (C:/Users/MOTUS_USER/Documents/kiosks)

 **9.2** Open WindowsExplorer (or OSX Finder) and do a copy...